qualifiedleads/xandr-ui/README.md

 ## Accuracy

 The system uses the AppNexus reporting API to collect it's data.
 The data is stored in a PostGreSQL DB.
-Reporting usually comes after 6 hours from appnexus.
-This reduces accuracy.
+Reporting sometimes comes after 6 hours from Appnexus.
+This can kill your CVR.
-For this we built our own:
+For this we additionally built :
 1. impression tracker
 2. click tracker
 3. conversion tracker